humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 ### WIV pre Covid-19 outbreak

 End 2014.
 [Wuhan Institute of Virology](https://en.wikipedia.org/wiki/Wuhan_Institute_of_Virology), [(WIV)](https://www.nature.com/news/inside-the-chinese-lab-poised-to-study-world-s-most-dangerous-pathogens-1.21487) , mainland China's first biosafety level 4 (BSL–4) laboratory opened.
-Located in Jiangxia District, Wuhan, Hubei, the institute has been an active research center for the study of coronaviruses, and is a world leader in their study.
+Located in Jiangxia District, Wuhan, Hubei, the institute has been an active research centre for the study of coronaviruses, and is a world leader in their study.

 2015 [Bat origin of human coronaviruses](https://virologyj.biomedcentral.com/track/pdf/10.1186/s12985-015-0422-1) by Hu et al. (incl.
 Zhengli Shi)